Last updated on August 15th, 2021 at 04:17 pm

 Analysis / Bias

 When covering world news pertaining to the USA, they use loaded language in their headlines such as “Trump’s Peace Plan Could Be Called ‘Unexecutable,’ Pompeo Tells Jewish Leaders.”
-Opinion pieces regarding the USA tend to lean left with members of the Trump administration portrayed negatively though strong language such as this: Opinion Jared Kushner Just Killed the Palestinian Peace Camp.
-In general, Haaretz reports factual news with strongly left leaning editorials.
+Opinion pieces regarding the USA tend to lean left with members of the Trump administration portrayed negatively through strong language such as this: Opinion Jared Kushner Just Killed the Palestinian Peace Camp.
+In general, Haaretz reports factual news with strongly left-leaning editorials.